Ghostish/Open3DSOT/README.md

 ```
 <img src="figures/results.gif" width="1000"/>

+### News
+Codes for NuScences dataset are released!
 ### Features
 + Modular design.
-It is easy to config the model and trainng/testing behaviors through just a `.yaml` file.
+It is easy to config the model and training/testing behaviors through just a `.yaml` file.
 + DDP support for both training and testing.
 + Provide a 3rd party implementation of [P2B](https://github.com/HaozheQi/P2B).
 ### Setup